Worried about someone?

 It can be really hard to hear what someone in a suicidal crisis is saying, especially if it feels it might be about you or if it takes you back to a place when you were struggling.
 It’s important to look after yourself and know that there is support available for you too.
 See below for some useful resources.

-If you believe that a man you care about who lives in the Merseyside or Greater London area could benefit from James’ Place support and is not currently being supported by a psychiatrist or mental health team, please contact us.
+If you believe that a man you care about who lives in the Merseyside, Greater London or North East area could benefit from James’ Place support and is not currently being supported by a psychiatrist or mental health team, please contact us.

 You may find it helpful to complete the training course from the Zero Suicide Alliance.
 Our Clinical Lead, Jane Boland has helped develop this training as the subject matter expert.